Teaching English as a Foreign Language (TEFL) Jobs in Chile

 The growing relationship between Chile and the U.S. has ignited an urgent need for Chileans to learn English.
 The hiring period is in late winter or early spring (most schools start their classes in March) so the best time to apply is between November and January.

 Chile is a vastly diverse country.
-The country’s main travel web page, www.sernatur.cl, provides useful information on all of the regions.
+The country’s main travel web page (in Spanish) provides useful information on all of the regions.

 Having a TEFL certificate is helpful, but not necessary.
-Many programs such as Bridge-Liguatec recruit untrained teachers.
-They do, however, require a TEFL training course through their company before job placement.
-The training is usually a month long and can cost anywhere from $1,000-$1,500 dollars.
-Both Berlitz and The Sam Marsalli English Institute train teachers at no cost, using their own methods.
 Whether or not you have to prepare your own lesson plans depends upon the institute and its daily curriculum.
 Make sure to find out how and what they expect you to prepare outside of the classroom because this is unpaid time.

 Pay and Workload